Meat Lover’s Tofu Kimchi (Pork Dubu Kimchi)

 The pork filled kimchi stir fry paired perfectly with the tofu, creating the most delicious Meat Lover’s Tofu Kimchi I’ve ever had.
 And the leftover stir fried kimchi?
 It made the most incredible rice bowls-so flavorful that no other side dishes were needed.

-Make it ahead: Meat Lover’s Kimchi Stir-Fry
+Make it ahead: Meat Lover’s Tofu Kimchi Stir-Fry

 If you’re making Pork Kimchi Stir-Fry today, make a big batch.
 Use some for the tofu kimchi and save the rest for later.
 It works great as a quick side dish or even as a rice topping for an easy meal.